Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Statistical methodology

-Therefore, whenever the above IF is unbounded at the contamination point $y$, the bias of the underlying estimator can be extremely large (tending to infinity) even under infinitesimal contamination at a distant point; this clearly indicate the non-robust nature of the corresponding estimator.
+Therefore, whenever the above IF is unbounded at the contamination point $y$, the bias of the underlying estimator can be extremely large (tending to infinity) even under infinitesimal contamination at a distant point; this clearly indicates the non-robust nature of the corresponding estimator.
 On the contrary, if the IF remains bounded in $y$, then the underlying estimator also remains within a bounded neighborhood of the true estimator even under contamination at far extreme $y$, and hence indicates the robustness of the estimator.

 For our MDPDEs, the general theory developed in \cite{basu1998robust} can be followed to obtain its IF.
-When the model is correctly specified, i.e., $G=F_{\theta_0}$ for some $\theta_0\in\Theta$, the IF of the MDPDE functional $T_\alpha$ with tuning parameter $\alpha\geq 0$ is given by
+When the model is correctly specified, i.e., $G=F_{\theta_0}$ for some $\theta_0\in\Theta$, the IF of the MDPDE functional $T_\alpha$ with tuning parameter $\alpha\geq 0$ is

 where $J_\alpha$ is as defined in (\ref{EQ:J_K_xi}).
-Due to the exponential nature of the densities of our RMs, it can be shown that the corresponding score functions $u_\theta$ are polynomial; hence the IF of the MDPDEs for our RMs will be bounded for all $\alpha>0$ but unbounded at $\alpha=0$ (corresponds to the MLE).
+Due to the exponential nature of the densities of our RMs, it can be shown that the corresponding score functions $u_\theta$ are polynomial; hence the IF of the MDPDEs for our RMs are bounded for all $\alpha>0$ but unbounded at $\alpha=0$ (corresponds to the MLE).

-To visualize it more clearly, in Figure \ref{fig_if}, we have plotted the IFs of the MDPDEs, at different $\alpha$, over the contamination point $y$ for the four RMs with some particular values of model parameters $\theta_0$.
+To visualize it more clearly, in Figure \ref{fig_if}, we present the IFs of the MDPDEs, at different $\alpha$, over the contamination point $y$ for the four RMs with some particular values of model parameters $\theta_0$.
 Specifically, in the top-left panel, we describe the IF for the rate parameter $\lambda$ of the exponential distribution with true rate parameter $\lambda_0 = 1$.
 The top-right panel describes the IF for the shape parameter $a$ of the gamma distribution with true shape parameter $a_0 = 5$ when the rate parameter $b=1$ is fixed.
 The bottom-left panel describes the IF for the parameter $\mu$ of the lognormal distribution with true value $\mu_0 = 0$ when the parameter $\sigma_0=1$ is fixed.
 The bottom-right panel describes the IF for the shape parameter $a$ of the Weibull distribution with true shape parameter $a_0 = 5$ when the rate parameter $b=1$ is fixed.
-The boundedness of the IFs at $\alpha>0$ and their unboundedness at $\alpha=0$ are clearly observed from the figures.
+The boundedness of the IFs at $\alpha>0$ and their unboundedness at $\alpha=0$ are observed from the figures.
 This indicates the claimed robustness of the MDPDEs at $\alpha>0$, and the non-robust nature of the MLE (at $\alpha=0$).